14 of the best family hiking vacations in the USA

 Stone bridge over a waterfall with forest all around, and title saying "14 of the best kid friendly hiking trails in the US."

-Plan for your family hiking trip
+Plan your family friendly hiking adventure

 With just a little advanced planning, you can even go hiking with an infant!
 Our sweet Ellie took her first day hike at 15 months old.